 - Little Lime™ Hardy Hydrangea: Being Limelight’s “mini-me”, Little Limes™ are another one of my favorites.
 They grow 3’-5’ tall and wide and, like Limelights, they have white flowers that turn to lime green towards the end of the summer.

 - Quick Fire® Hardy Hydrangea: This Paniculata actually starts blooming a month earlier than her brethren…but will continue to bloom into the fall.
-Her blooms will start out white, but turn dark pink as time marches on.
+Her blooms start out white, but turn to dark pink as time marches on.
 She’ll grow to be about 6’-8’ tall and wide.